CFOs and controllers

 4 Key Differences Between CFOs and Controllers

-While both CFOs and controllers play crucial roles in driving the business’ accounting function, their roles are distinct and well-distinguished.
-CFOs and controllers complement each other and together are your best chance at thwarting the coming economic storm.
+While CFOs and controllers play crucial roles in driving the business’ accounting function, their roles are distinct and well-distinguished.
+CFOs and controllers complement each other; together, they are your best chance at thwarting the coming economic storm.
 Let’s look at some of the primary distinguishing factors between the two to understand their place in the business better:

 1- Scope of Responsibilities